 Thus, in many ghost stories from many different cultures and ages, the ghost haunting the protagonists is haunting them because of some wrong done to the dead person when they were alive.
 Such is the case with DARK WATER and many other modern ghost movies.
 DARK WATER also posits, however, that some ghosts are benevolent.
 All of these pagan, occult beliefs about ghosts contradict God’s commandments, which adamantly forbid us in Deut.
 18:9-14 and other passages to consult spirits or dead people.
 Regrettably, beliefs about ghosts are rampant in both the United States and Japan, the origin of this particular ghost story.

+DARK WATER, a ghost story set in New York City, opens with Dahlia Williams and her husband, Kyle, fighting over the custody of their young daughter, Ceci (short for Cecilia).
+Dahlia decides to live further away from Kyle than he wants, on Roosevelt Island near Manhattan.
+In their spooky, rain-drenched new apartment, Dahlia and Ceci are soon haunted by the ghost of a missing little girl.
+A couple teenage boys also harass Dahlia.
+The super downstairs and the landlord are no help, of course.
+Dahlia must solve the mystery of the girl's disappearance, and the deadly desires of the girl's ghost, in order to protect her daughter's life.
 DARK WATER is not a great movie, but, unlike many other horror movies lately, its excellent acting, atmosphere and craftsmanship are compelling.
 Jennifer Connelly and Ariel Gade as Dahlia and Ceci are especially good.
 The movie's occult worldview is abhorrent, however.
 It assumes the existence of ghosts who can come back and haunt people, including lure people to their death, or even help and comfort them.
 The movie's occult story contradicts God's commandments, which adamantly forbid us in Deut.
 18:9-14 top consult spirits or dead people.